openml/server-api/docs/contributing/setup.md

     the REST API documentation.
 Changes to the code in `src/` will be reflected in this container.

+!!! note

+    The PHP REST API needs Elasticsearch.
+In some cases, it also needs the ES indices to be built.
+    The current set up does not automatically build ES indices, because that takes a long time.

 Exposing ports to the host network isn't needed for development, but may be useful to inspect responses directly from the host machine.

 !!! note